securitybunker/databunker/BUILD.md

 ```

-## Other usefull commands for working with containers:
+## Other useful commands for working with containers:

 ```
 docker rm dbunker